streetwriters/notesnook/docs/help/contents/self-hosting.md

 9. Restart your Docker containers by running `docker compose down` and `docker compose up -d`.
 In a moment, everything should start back up, and the continue button on the cloudflare dash will light up, allowing you to proceed.

 10. Now you add your domains that you configured earlier to the newly created tunnel.
-To do this, click on your new tunnel in the dashboard, then select `Routes` at the top.
+To do this, click your new tunnel in the dashboard, then select `Routes` at the top.

 11. Click `Add route`, then select `Published application`.
 You'll configure your subdomain, and for the `Service URL` field you should see the table below.
 Repeat this for each service listed.